19th European Spectrum Managment Conference

 • In light of falling MNO revenues and Europe’s infrastructure gap, how effective have traditional cash-based auctions been in achieving policy goals beyond raising revenue?

-• Are auctions still the right tool for spectrum allocation as we move towards 6G?
+• Are auctions still the right tool for spectrum allocation?

-• If auctions remain, what format tweaks or hybrid models might be necessary for the 6G era?
+• If auctions remain, what tweaks or hybrid models might be necessary both in the short term and also longer term as we move towards 6G?

 • What examples have been seen in the past of regulators looking to leverage spectrum awards to increase coverage?
 How successful have these been?